Major revision Date(s):

 For those wishing to learn ‘more’ on how to conduct Genealogical research, acquaint themselves with the basics, or just see ‘how things are done’; there are numerous sources of on-line training.
-Hopefully you will find these 50 plus Free courses to be of value as you develop your skills, knowledge, and genealogical information.
+Hopefully you will find these Free courses to be of value as you develop your skills, knowledge, and genealogical information.

 The Family History Library Catalog Overview